ThugsFinance/cloiinkcoin.com/src/content/whitepaper/index.md

 problem, but there exists a blockchain modification [suggested by Peter Todd](https://web.archive.org/web/20140623061815/http://sourceforge.net/p/bitcoin/mailman/message/31709140/) which will alleviate this issue.

-In the near term, Ethereum will use two additional strategies to cope with this problem.
+In the near term, Cloiinkcoin will use two additional strategies to cope with this problem.
 First, because of the blockchain-based mining algorithms, at least every miner will be forced to be a full node, creating a lower bound on the number of full nodes.
 Second and more